 Buy Now Pay Later

 Some mechanics may offer Buy Now Pay Later (BNPL) services like Afterpay, Zip or Humm, allowing you to split the cost of repairs into smaller instalments.
 This can be helpful if you need the work done urgently but want to avoid upfront costs.
-However, BNPL isn’t without risks.
+However, BNPL isn’t without risks, so it’s important to understand how to make the most out of BNPL and avoid common pitfalls.
 Missed payments can lead to late fees, and having multiple BNPL accounts can make it harder to manage your finances.
 Unlike credit cards or loans, BNPL services aren’t always subject to the same responsible lending checks, so it’s important to make sure the repayments fit within your budget.

 Personal loans